viklund/courses/ngsintro/1604/labs/rnaseqMapping.md

 Tophat is a script pipeline built on-top of the popular short-read aligner Bowtie.
 It is used for aligning RNA-Seq reads to a reference genome and can identify exon-exon splice junctions.
-More specifically, it produces data that we can use to not only study the expression of genes, but also their different isoforms.
+More specifically, it produces data that we can use not only to study the expression of genes, but also the expression patterns across different isoforms.
 You will have a bit of waiting time during the exercises as the more complex analyses are running, so please check out some of the details of [tophat](http://ccb.jhu.edu/software/tophat/index.shtml) when waiting.

 ## Cufflinks